HOW AFFILIATE MARKETING WORKS

 Understanding a complex channel.

 Affiliate Marketing is a type of performance-based marketing where a company compensates an affiliate partner for customers they generate through their own marketing efforts.
+Affiliate marketing companies, like Versa, help launch and manage programs for merchants.

 The Parties Involved